nkhmelni/Vigil/README.md

 - **Offline-First**: All validation happens locally on-device.
 No server infrastructure required.
 - **Two-Process Architecture**: Validator runs as a separate process, making single-binary attacks ineffective.
-- **Secure Enclave Integration**: Cryptographic operations use hardware-backed keys bound to your code signing identity.
+- **Secure Enclave Integration**: Cryptographic operations use hardware-backed keys bound to your code signing identity (with automatic software fallback for development).
 - **Mutual Attestation**: Both app and validator verify each other—compromise of either is detected.
 - **Fail-Closed Security**: If the validator doesn't respond, assume compromise.
 - **Cross-Platform**: Unified API for iOS and macOS with platform-optimized implementations.